FractalAIResearchLabs/Fathom-R1/readme_new.md

 ## 🧪 Motivation

 Thinking longer during inference time has shown to unlock superior reasoning abilities and expert level performance.
+Since the open-source release of DeepSeek R1 series models, multiple efforts [add names] have tried to reproduce the results (easpecially at <=32B scale) either via distillation or RL based fine-tuning on a non-reasoning model.

 ---